 Gordon Self is a senior health care executive providing ethical reflection and leadership on issues impacting vulnerable communities, including newborn safe havens and addiction strategies.
 He considers himself an adopted brother of a Vietnamese family who made the perilous boat crossing to Canada in 1979, which inspired his first novel.

-Gordon has completed writing his new novel about a physician couple’s experience from Canada coping with pregnancy loss and disenfranchised grief.
+Gordon's second novel drew readers insider the lives of a physician couple, and their experience coping with pregnancy loss and disenfranchised grief.
 Set in rural Iowa, the novel is a poignant and moving story of fidelity and vulnerability that will touch any parent who has known what it is like to lose a child, and the often parallel journey of grief a couple must walk in hope of ever finding themselves again.

-He lives in Edmonton with his wife, and they have three adult daughters.
-He published his first novel, The Necessities of Life, in 2014.
-His second novel, Drowning In Iowa, was released this fall.
+Gordon continues to make his home in Edmonton with his wife, and they have three adult daughters.
+He published his first novel, The Necessities of Life in 2014, followed shortly after by Drowning In Iowa (2015), and now, A Most Spectacular Narrative (2017).